Benjamin-Riordan/PP1_Kawazaki_NINJA/README.md

 ---
 # Testing

-Throughout the build process i used google dev tools to always check how responsive my page was, and how any change would look
+Throughout the build process, i used google dev tools to always check how responsive my page was, and how any change would look

 My process was as follows -